ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 ## Custom Annotations

 In Streamline it is possible to add custom annotations to the timeline view.
 This can be useful to mark the start and end of specific parts of your application, or to mark when a specific event occurs.
 This can help you understand the performance of your application in relation to these events.
-In the picture above there are annotations to show when inference, pre-processing, and post-processing are happening.
+At the bottom of the picture above there are annotations to show when inference, pre-processing, and post-processing are happening.

 To add annotations, we need to add some files into our project from the Gator daemon that Streamline uses.
-These files are `streamline_annotate.c`, `streamline_annotate.h` and `streamline_annotate_logging.h` from <a href="https://github.com/ARM-software/gator/tree/main/annotate">here</a>.
+These files are `streamline_annotate.c`, `streamline_annotate.h` and `streamline_annotate_logging.h` from [here](https://github.com/ARM-software/gator/tree/main/annotate).
 Then we will be able to show log strings, markers, counters and Custom Activity Maps.

 These files are obviously C code, so if your Android Studio project is in Java or Kotlin, you will need to add a C library to your project.
-This is skightly trickier than just adding a Java or Kotlin file, but it is not difficult.
-You can find instructions on how to do this <a href="https://developer.android.com/studio/projects/add-native-code">here</a>.
+This is slightly trickier than just adding a Java or Kotlin file, but it is not difficult.
+You can find instructions on how to do this [here](https://developer.android.com/studio/projects/add-native-code).

 For us, we create a file the we will call `annotate_jni_wrapper.c`.
 This will be a wrapper around the Gator daemon's functions, and will be called from our Kotlin code.
 It starts as below and continues with very similar wrapper functions for the other Gator daemon functions you want.